mo-sangha/book/chapters/2.typ

 One of the first "barriers" is the coarse linguistic mind with its electro-magnetic psychic constraint.
 When we're in thought proliferation it binds us to a smaller dimension of cognition.
-Here, linguistic mind is defined as the inner narrator, storytelling, imaginations, and ruminations of various types, corresponding with the 6th aspect of the 8 aspects of consciousness.
+Here, linguistic mind is defined as the inner narrator, storytelling, imaginations, and ruminations of various types, corresponding with the sixth aspect of the eight aspects of consciousness.
 This could have a somatic location in the brain, indicating itself with a feeling of noticeable contraction in the soft tissue of the brain and along the neck.
 Facial indications can also be visible during the psychic contraction